-LIA creations in the net art context are those such as Re-move, a net art work developed through 1999 – 2003, which allows users to manipulate a series of generative audiovisual compositions, based on organic forms in the fin-de-siècle Viennese abstraction.
-The work is newly restored as part of Net Art Anthology at Rhizome platform.
-Furthermore, LIA has been very active in the past as a live visuals artist with 17-year-long running collaboration with the @c duo, but also performing live visuals with musicians like Vitor Joaquim (since 2005) and Emi Maeda (since 2006); also, with the orchestra of Linz, at the Brucknerhaus, and the orchestra of Barcelona, at L’Auditori during the Sónar festival.
+LIA creations in the net art context are those such as Re-move, a net artwork developed through 1999 – 2003, which allows users to manipulate a series of generative audiovisual compositions based on organic forms in the fin-de-siècle Viennese abstraction.
+The work is newly restored as part of the Net Art Anthology at Rhizome platform.
+Furthermore, LIA has been very active in the past as a live visuals artist with a 17-year-long running collaboration with the @c duo, but also performing live visuals with musicians like Vitor Joaquim (since 2005) and Emi Maeda (since 2006); also, with the orchestra of Linz, at the Brucknerhaus, and the orchestra of Barcelona, at L’Auditori during the Sónar festival.

 LIA is considered one of the pioneers of digital art and has been producing works since 1995.
 How do you find the role of being a woman in this scene?
 Do you think a feminist approach can improve the theory and practice of digital art?

 I think it is time for a more feminist approach in all possible fields, not only in the field of digital arts.
-What we consider today as the “norm” (in all fields) is just what we are used to because it was established a long time ago.
-This does not necessarily mean that it is “normal” at all, and it also means it can be changed at any point.
+What we consider today as the “norm” (in all fields) is what we are used to because it was established long ago.
+This does not necessarily mean that it is “normal” at all; it also means it can be changed at any point.

-Re-move, the net.art work for users’ interaction, has been hosted at the Rhizome net.art anthology.
-How is the actual context of net.art?
-Is it net.art destined to be preserved on media archaeology labs threatened by technology obsolescence?
+Re-move, the net.art work for users’ interaction has been hosted at the Rhizome net.art anthology.
+What is the actual context of net.art?
+Is it net.art destined to be preserved in media archaeology labs threatened by technology obsolescence?

-LIA has been playing live visuals since the early 2000s, can you tell us about this experience?
+LIA has been playing live visuals since the early 2000s.
+Can you tell us about this experience?
 How is Live AV performance positioned nowadays in contemporary culture?
-How its impact in the museum culture and music scene is transforming the way audiences experience art?
+How is its impact on the museum culture and music scene transforming how audiences experience art?

-Considering your experience as a digital artist in Sedition, do you find it is a bridge platform in between New Media Art (NMA) / Mainstream Contemporary Art (MCA)?
+Considering your experience as a digital artist in Sedition, do you think it is a bridge platform between New Media Art (NMA) / Mainstream Contemporary Art (MCA)?
 How do you see both interdependencies?

-Your Fluctus piece has recently exhibited at Dong Gallery, Taipei (Taiwan), on a public display and curated by Filip Visnjic.
-Can you tell us more about the creative process, from ideation to execution and producing?
+Your Fluctus piece has recently been exhibited at Dong Gallery, Taipei (Taiwan), on a public display and curated by Filip Visnjic.
+Can you tell us more about the creative process, from ideation to execution and production?